Have you ever had a secret that you wanted to shout from the rooftops?! That’s how I feel about this Secretly Healthy Potato Soup.

 - Add in the cauliflower, chicken stock and salt.
 Bring to a boil and simmer for about 10 minutes, until the cauliflower is soft and easily mashed.

-- Using an immersion blender (or transferring over to a blender or food processor) blend until no lumps remain.
+- Using an immersion blender (or transferring over to a blender or food processor (affiliate link)) blend until no lumps remain.

 - Add in the diced potato (I left the skin on one potato and peeled the other one.
 I like the rustic look and feel of the skins being left on.
 Completely a personal preference though).